Skip to main content

 1. When the flashlight is shining directly above the surface (Figure 2.5.2), the area illuminated on the surface is:

-2. Now lower the flashlight on the horizon (Figure 2.5.3).
+2. When you lower the flashlight on the horizon (Figure 2.5.3).
 The area illuminated on the surface becomes:

 We can apply these conclusions to sunlight and how its intensity changes throughout the day.
-Specifically, when the sun is high in the sky, the incoming sunlight is more intense, whereas when the sun is low on the horizon, the incoming sunlight is less intense.
+Specifically, when the sun is high in the sky, the incoming sunlight is more intense, whereas when the sun is low on the horizon, it is less intense.
+Now, let’s take a look at how this would relate to latitude.
+There are a few things to note here.
+If the Earth were NOT tilted, the sun would be directly overhead year-round, and the overall set-up of incoming sunlight would appear as shown in Figure \(\PageIndex{3}\).

 Sun Directly over Equator.
 Additional Details in Caption

-Figure \(\PageIndex{4}\): Sunlight over the Equator (low latitude) vs. Sunlight near the poles (high latitude). - Sun is directly over the Equator.
+Figure \(\PageIndex{4}\): Sunlight over the Equator (low latitude) vs. Sunlight near the poles (high latitude).
+The Sun is directly over the Equator.
 (CC BY 4.0; Alicia Mullens).
 Alternative description of image.

-2. As a result, the sunlight over the higher latitudes would be ________________________ than near the Equator (hint: if the beam covers a smaller area, it is more concentrated… if it covers a larger area, it is more diluted).
+2. As a result, sunlight at higher latitudes would be ______ than near the Equator (hint: if the beam covers a smaller area, it is more concentrated; if it covers a larger area, it is more diluted).

-This can be further reinforced with a quick look at how air temperatures vary with latitude across the world.
+This can be further reinforced by checking how average air temperatures vary with latitude worldwide.
 A map of global average air temperatures is shown in Figure \(\PageIndex{5}\).
+Warmer temperatures are shown in red, while cooler temperatures are shown in blue.

-1. While there is some variation caused by other factors (such as elevation, and ocean currents), the warmest temperatures are generally near the _________________ while the coldest temperatures are generally near the ____________________.
+1. While there is some variation caused by other factors (such as elevation, and ocean currents), the warmest temperatures are generally near the ______ while the coldest temperatures are usually near the ________.

 Earth’s orbit.